hizmailovich/js-notes/README.md

     **Answer:** in Node.js, `module` is a plain JavaScript object with an `exports` property. `exports` is a plain JavaScript variable that happens to be set to `module.exports`.
 When you require a module in another file, the code within that module is executed, and only `module.exports` is returned.
 When should you choose `exports` over `module.exports`?
 The short answer is that you probably shouldn't.
 While `exports` may be shorter and seem more convenient, the confusion it can cause is not worth it.
 Remember that `exports` is just a reference to `module.exports`, and assigning a new object to `exports` breaks that reference.
 ![img.png](file%2Fimg.png)

+    In summary, the key difference is that exports is a shorthand reference to module.exports, and you can attach properties and methods to it, while module.exports is the actual object that determines what is exported when a module is required.
+If you want to replace the entire exported object, you should use module.exports.
+If you just want to attach properties or methods to the existing export, you can use exports.
 17. What is the difference between "exports" and "require" in a Node.js module?
 How are they related to each other in the module system?

     **Answer:**